 Another option for partial opening might involve allowing travel from “recovered” countries while blocking those with ongoing epidemics.

 Unfortunately, successful containment countries like Germany and New Zealand only represent a tiny fraction of tourist here.
-The U.S. accounts for more visitors to Costa Rica than the rest of the world combined but also has a million cases and climbing.
+The U.S. accounts for more visitors to Costa Rica than the rest of the world combined but also has two million cases and climbing.

 The real recovery in Costa Rican tourism will remain on hold until it’s safe to allow visitors from the U.S. which looks likely to take months.